openbmc/docs/designs/management-console/service-discovery.md

 service file with the given data.
 We are enhancing this infrastructure to add the vendor-specific information in the avahi service file(under txt-record).

-Followings commits implements the behaviour.
+Following commits implements the behaviour.

  https://gerrit.openbmc-project.xyz/c/openbmc/meta-phosphor/+/22950
  https://gerrit.openbmc-project.xyz/c/openbmc/meta-ibm/+/22951